Lively's

 IRS rules for tax-exempt commuter benefit accounts are as follows:

-1. The 2024 annual contribution limit is $315 per month per account (parking and transit).
-This annual limit includes contributions by both the employer and employee.
-Any contributed amount over $315 per month is considered taxable income.
-Employees also can not spend any more than $315 on a benefit out of either account per month otherwise they could lose the tax benefits of the account.
+1. The 2024 annual contribution limit is $315 per month per account (parking and transit) and in 2025 the annual contribution limit is $325 per month.
+This monthly limit includes contributions by both the employer and employee.
+Any contributed amount over the monthly limit is considered taxable income.
+Employees also can not spend any more than the monthly limit on a benefit out of their pre-tax account each month, otherwise they could lose the tax benefits of the account.

 2. In order for employers to consider a transportation expense tax-exempt, they must have their expense qualified or adjudicated based on the employer plan rules and setup chosen.